Virus and Bacterial

 By: Malin Sundqvist

-- Nasal discharge (typically clear coloured but may progress to pus-coloured)
+- Nasal discharge (typically clear colored but may progress to pus-colored)

-- Discharge from the eyes (typically clear coloured but can progress to pus-coloured)
+- Discharge from the eyes (typically clear colored but can progress to pus-colored)

 - Squinting of the eyes (which may be due to ulcers of the cornea)